superwebarmy/thealpha/direct-message-privacy-policy.md

 We may update this Privacy Policy from time to time.
 We will notify you of any changes by posting the new Privacy Policy on this page.

 8. Contact Us
-If you have any questions about this Privacy Policy, please contact us at [Insert Contact Information].
+If you have any questions about this Privacy Policy, please contact us at shakkygoyal@gmail.com

 Thank you for using Direct Message!